FoloToy/folotoy-doc/docs/faq.md

 [Firmware upgrade and FAQ](web-tool.mdx)

-## How to modify the log level of the service program to DEBUG or INFO?
+## How to modify the log configuration of the service program?

 Modify the `docker-compose.yml` configuration, and after modification, refer to the previous steps to restart the container: